cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_lake-pigments.md

 Natural pigments generally come in three varieties:
 - mineral: from mineral ores, semi-precious stones, and even gemstones.
-- earth: from special types of colored dirt (**NJR FIX THIS!!!**).
+- earth: from colored soils.
 These are also, technically, a form of mineral pigment.
 - organic: from plants and animal sources.
 Lake pigments fall under this category.

 Pigments are most often encountered as a component of paint.
 In short: Pigment + Binding Media = Paint